Jtranod98/Election_Analysis/README.md

   - Diana DeGette, who received 73.8% of the vote and 272,892 number of votes.

 ## Challenge Overview
--In addition to the above tasks, the requestor also wants the following information:
+In addition to the above tasks, the requestor also wants the following information:
-2. A list of counties in the election.
+  1. A list of counties in the election.
-3. The total number of votes in each county.
+  2. The total number of votes in each county.
   3. The percentage of votes of each county.
   4. Determine the county with the largest turnout.

 ## Challenge Summary
 - The Counties in the election were:
   - Jefferson
   - Denver
   - Arapahoe
-- The counties results wre:
+- The counties results were:
   - Jefferson county had 10.5% of the vote and 38,855 number of votes.
   - Denver county had 82.8% of the vote and 306,055 number of votes.
   - Arapahoe county had 6.7% of the vote and 24,801 number of votes.